digiscot/digiscot-website/pages/evolution/digital-pioneers/mhor-collective.md

 ### What’s been the impact?

-Our digital changes have obviously impacted on us as a Collective, but because we’re in the business of sharing, we have already encouraged a fair few organisations to have a go with new tools.
-Lairg Learning Centre has started on Trello, the Highland Adult Learning Partnership has a Slack team, and we’ve spoken to a few organisations about appear.in for contact with remote clients as it has a lovely, clear and easy to use interface.
+Our digital changes have obviously impacted on us as a Collective, but because we’re in the business of sharing, we have already encouraged a fair few organisations to have a go with new tools. <a target='_blank' href="http://www.lairglearningcentre.org.uk/">Lairg Learning Centre</a> has started on <a target='_blank' href="https://trello.com/">Trello</a>, the <a target='_blank' href="https://www.highlifehighland.com/adult-learning/">Highland Adult Learning Partnership</a> has a <a target='_blank' href="https://slack.com/">Slack</a> team, and we’ve spoken to a few organisations about <a target='_blank' href="https://appear.in/">appear.in</a> for contact with remote clients as it has a lovely, clear and easy to use interface.

 Despite the distance, digital pulls us closer together.
 There’s a huge element of social and informal discussion that goes on in our slack channels, which is incredibly important to us as a team.
 We used to have Friday Gin and Tonics via Google Hangouts – it’s time to reintroduce this!